 Safety should be a top priority when looking for home care.
 One in ten seniors living at home suffers from some form of elder abuse, and it’s an issue that often goes under the radar.
 Be sure that the agency you choose performs extensive background checks on their caregivers.
 You can never be too careful when hiring someone to come into your home.
 It’s also a good idea to choose an agency that hires employees—rather than a registry or individual—who are covered by workers comp and liability laws.

 What is the Quality of Care?

 Are the agency’s caregivers trained, certified, and offered continuing education?
 Even non-medical care requires certain levels of experience.
 It’s important to find someone who is trained to assist seniors with activities of daily living—bathing, dressing, walking up the stairs, preparing meals, etc. Some seniors will also want the same caregiver every day, so be sure to ask the agency if they are able to keep the same caregiver on a case consistently.

 Does the agency involve the family in the care plan?
 A good agency will not only include a senior’s loved ones in the development of the plan, but also keep them in the loop with updates on changes in the care plan and caregiver, how the senior is doing, and emergency situations.

-Perhaps the most important thing to consider is what type of caregivers the agency hires.
+One of the most important things to consider is what type of caregivers the agency hires.
 Are they compassionate and understanding?
 Are they reliable and punctual?
-Will they respect your senior loved one, and also treat them as a friend?
+Will they respect your senior loved one and also treat them as a friend?
 It will be easier for the senior and family members to transition if they know they are in good hands with their caregiver.

 What About Financial Care Coordination and Help with Payment Sources?